 Activity and Time Commitments for Elders

 Elders will meet with deacons in the fall prior to beginning their term of service for 8 one-hour sessions, held on Sunday mornings at 8 am, for training.
+They also attend an Officers' Retreat in the fall.

 - Elders are expected to assist with the preparation and serving of communion on a regular basis.